zurb/joyride/README.markdown

 * better support for right and left aligned tooltips
 * override nub position on a per tooltip bases
 * deprecate inline positioning of tooltips
-* SOON: support for class based targeting
+* WIP: support for class based targeting
+* WIP: skip functionality for missing targeting elements

 Documentation
 ==============